"Listening in Nature" is an educational blog

 that says, "Come join me on an exploration

-I began writing Listen in Nature 4 years ago and have a considerable collection of stories and observations from the field.
+I began writing Listening in Nature six years ago and have a considerable collection of stories and observations from the field.
 My posts cover birdsong, cricket and katydid song, and the songs of frogs and toads.
-You can find it at listeninginnature.blogspot,com
+You can find it at listeninginnature.blogspot.com

-There's a list of topics on the right sidebar, so you can look up Tufted Titmice and Sword-bearing Coneheads and many other you may want to read about .
+There's a list of topics on the right sidebar, so you can look up Tufted Titmice and Sword-bearing Coneheads and many others you may want to read about.
 Each post has several recordings and often has sonograms as well.

-I've written comparisons of bird songs that sound similar, birds that have a large repertoire of different songs.
-I've visited and recorded hybrid chickadees who live - and sing-in the overlap zone between Black-capped and Carolina Chickadees.
+I've written comparisons of bird songs that sound similar and birds that have a large repertoire of different songs.
+I've visited and recorded hybrid chickadees who live - and sing - in the overlap zone between Black-capped and Carolina Chickadees.
 I've documented the Bobolinks in our region that sing very specific songs on their territories that are different from Bobolinks on territories elsewhere in the area - some surprisingly nearby.

 People want to know what they're hearing, and these programs help make people more aware of what birds, frogs, and singing insects are communicating.
 As they listen more closely to the natural world, they become increasingly invested in preserving the concert halls and protecting the musician so that the music continues.